hameddavodi/Persian-Youtube-Analytics/DATA API V3 and Youtube.md

   - Does the number of likes and comments matter for a video to get more views?
   - Does the video duration matter for views and interaction (likes/ comments)?
   - Does title length matter for views?
-  - How many tags do good performing videos have?
-What are the common tags among these videos?

 Also pre-requisites libraries for this project are: